adamatan/code-complete-2-notes/README.md

 ### 3.2 Determine the kind of software You’re working on
-Obviously, an internet site and a pacemaker are developed differently.
+The development approach is derived from the type of software used.
+An internet site is fault-tolerant and has frequent spec changes.
+A pace maker changes
 Combining iterative design with prerequisites is very effective.